-- 1. Perimeter plantings shall be provided a rate of one (1) deciduous Canopy, ornamental, or evergreen tree for every ten (10) feet of Street Frontage; five (5) shrubs per forty (40) linear feet of property Frontage; and ten (10) perennials per forty (40) linear feet of property Frontage.
+- 1. Perimeter plantings shall be provided a rate of two (2) deciduous Canopy, ornamental, or evergreen trees for every ten (10) feet of Street Frontage; ten (10) shrubs per fifty (50) linear feet of property Frontage; and twenty (20) perennials per fifty (50) linear feet of property Frontage.
 Plant materials shall be creatively and functionally dispersed around the perimeter of the property.
-Clustering and staggering of materials is recommended to maintain the rural character of the Township.
-These perimeter plantings shall not apply in the Industrial District unless the Lot borders another zoning district or a Street.
-(Ord.
-356 eff.
-11/4/2010) - 2.
+Clustering and staggering of materials is recommended to maintain the rural character of the Township. - 2.
 The Required Front, Side and Rear Setbacks shall be landscaped to: - a.
-Define cross-connections between properties for both pedestrian and vehicles;
+Define cross-connections between properties for both pedestrian and vehicles: - b.

-- b.
 Define internal access ways for vehicles and pedestrians; - c.
 Provide shade and lawn areas for outdoor activities; - d.
 Provide appropriate outdoor amenities including seating, trash receptacles, etc., depending on the nature of the land use; - e.
 Serve as windbreaks where warranted; - f.
 Break up long expanses of Building without windows. - 3.
-Curbing may be required to prevent the encroachment of vehicles on landscaped areas. - G. Detention and Retention Ponds: - 1.
-Plantings shall be provided a rate of one (1) deciduous Canopy or evergreen tree and ten (10) shrubs per fifty (50) linear feet of pond perimeter as measured along the top elevation of the pond bank. - 2.
+Curbing may be required to prevent the encroachment of vehicles on landscaped areas.

+G. Detention and Retention Ponds:

+- 1. Plantings shall be provided a rate of one (1) deciduous Canopy or evergreen tree and ten (10) shrubs per fifty (50) linear feet of pond perimeter as measured along the top elevation of the pond bank. - 2.
 To the extent possible, pond configuration shall be incorporated into the natural topography of the site.
 Where this is not practical, the pond shall be shaped to emulate a natural formed (i.e., "free form") depression and shall be part of the natural landscape and Open Space system of the site. - 3.
 Plantings shall replicate a natural environment.
-Trees and shrubs shall be clustered around the basin and contain a variety of plant material. - H. Utility Buildings, Outdoor Equipment, Outdoor Storage and Waste Receptacles - 1.
-For utility Buildings, stations, and/or substations, Screening shall be provided consisting of a six (6) foot high wall, Berm or Fence, except when all equipment is contained within a Building or Structure which is comparable in appearance to residential Buildings in the surrounding area. - 2.
+Trees and shrubs shall be clustered around the basin and contain a variety of plant material. - H. Utility Buildings, Outdoor Equipment, Outdoor Storage and Waste Receptacles

+- 1. For utility Buildings, stations, and/or substations, Screening shall be provided consisting of a six (6) foot high wall, Berm or Fence, except when all equipment is contained within a Building or Structure which is comparable in appearance to residential Buildings in the surrounding area. - 2.
 Any trash receptacle or trash storage area shall be contained within an enclosure constructed of masonry material and sturdy obscuring wood gates.
 The enclosure must be at least six (6) feet in height, or the minimum height of the trash collection or storage receptacle, and the location of the trash receptacle or storage area shall be approved by the Zoning Administrator, unless part of a site plan approval, which will be approved by the Planning Commission. - 3.
-When located outside of a Building, support equipment including air conditioning and heating devices, and water and gas meters, but not

-- including plumbing or exhaust vents or chimneys, is to be Screened to the height of the particular piece of equipment. - 4.
+When located outside of a Building, support equipment including air conditioning and heating devices, and water and gas meters, but not including plumbing or exhaust vents or chimneys, is to be Screened to the height of the particular piece of equipment. - 4.
 Outdoor open storage of any equipment, vehicles and materials, shall be Screened from public Right-of-Way and Residential Districts or uses.
 Such storage shall not be located in the required front Setback.
-Commercial uses do not need to Screen from one another and industrial uses do not have to Screen from one another. - I. Planning Commission Authority amended Ord.
-425 eff.
-1/6/2023
+Commercial uses do not need to Screen from one another and industrial uses do not have to Screen from one another.